STAKEHOLDER ALIGNMENT

 Successfully migrated 110 companies & 300 drivers to new mobile app

-Positive qualitative feedback from 3 active companies about overall usability and app customization features leading to greater retention
+Positive qualitative feedback from 3 /3 active companies I spoke to about overall usability and app customization

 While we now have a fully customizable mobile app, there’s still plenty of work ahead to refine the experience: